FatemehMohammadi/Algebraic_PolyLoop_Invariants/README.md

 # Algebraic Loop Invariant Synthesis

-<h3 style="text-align: center;">Prototype implementation of an algorithm for computing polynomial invariants for polynomial loops with fixed initial values.</h3>
+*Prototype implementation of an algorithm for computing polynomial invariants for polynomial loops with fixed initial values.*

 This repository contains the source files used for the benchmarks described in the ISSAC'24 submission: